robfox92/PSVsizing/README.md

 # PSVsizing
-Allows for PSV sizing as per API 520, given a HYSYS file
+Python script to allow for PSV sizing as per API 520, given a HYSYS file